Installation

 nodes:

-Or you could at least consider to set the failure policy to Ignore:
+Or you could at least consider to set the failure policy to Ignore, if you don’t want to disrupt critical nodes:

 webhooks: